How to Audit and Revoke Former Employee Access Securely

 Why Does Former Employee Access Go Unnoticed?

-The average small business uses dozens of applications, most of them adopted independently by different teams over time—not through a governed IT procurement process.
-A project manager signs the company up for Asana.
-A designer creates a Figma workspace under their personal email.
+The average small business uses dozens of applications adopted independently by different teams, not through a governed IT procurement process.
+A project manager signs up for Asana.
+A designer creates a Figma workspace.
 A salesperson configures HubSpot and invites the team.
-Each of those is a separate credential that needs active management when the person leaves.
-There is no master list because no one was responsible for creating one.
+Each separate credential requires active management when the person leaves.
+Three specific patterns accelerate this loss of visibility:

 Shadow accounts.
 Employees create accounts for tools IT never approved or tracked.
 A team member who signed up for Notion or Loom under their work email might be the only person with admin access to that workspace.
 When they leave, the account persists invisibly.